 CART services display complete translation of all spoken words and environmental sounds to communicate a message among two or more parties.
 It entails provision of a word-for-word speech-to-text translation displayed on a screen.

-An out-of-area assignment occurs when the CART provider's assigned location is more than 20 minutes of driving one way based on the shortest time as determined by MapQuest; however, if an address is not found on MapQuest, Google Maps must be used.
+An out-of-area assignment occurs when the CART provider's assigned location, i.e. residential address, is more than 20 minutes of driving one way based on the shortest time as determined by MapQuest; however, if an address is not found on MapQuest, Google Maps must be used.
 Out-of-area travel will be calculated for travel time at the hourly rate charged in 15-minute increments for the time driving to and from the requested out-of-area location.

 …